-"It appears that they (the Soviets)
+"It appears that they (the Soviets) in San Diego with Byrnes.

-WASHINGTON (AP) - The are at least planning on more than wiet Union apparently thinks it one strike," he said.
+WASHINGTON (AP) - The are at least planning on more than wirt.
+Union apparently thinks it one strike," he said.

 Weinberger said the administration's arms package will strengthen the U.S. position in strategic nuclear arms negotiations, which he said are expected to- get under way next spring.